-- "He's just changed on the surface.
+- "He's just behaving differently on the surface.
 Deep down he's still the same."

 - "She hasn't changed.
-She's just temporarily repressed her true nature.
+She just temporarily suppressed her true nature.
 It'll come back eventually."

-- "He thinks he's changed, and some people are fooled, but if you look at how he acts, his old traits are all still there."
+- "He thinks he's changed, and some people are fooled, but if you pay attention to how he acts, his old traits are all still there."

-- "If she really has changed then she didn't really have that trait in the first place, or it wasn't strong.
-If someone really had that trait they couldn't change."
+- "If she truly has changed then she didn't really have that trait in the first place, or it wasn't strong.
+If someone really had that trait, change wouldn't be option."

-Even if they don't put it into words, they may see a someone's personality more as the set of habits and behaviors they've tended to use up until this point in their life.
-Those habits and responses may be very comfortable and ingrained, but there's nothing stopping someone from learning some new ways to approach a situation if they wanted to.
+Even if they don't put it into words, they may see a someone's personality more as the set of habits and behaviors they've tended to use up to this point in their life.
+Those habits and responses may be very comfortable and ingrained, but there's nothing stopping someone from learning some new ways to approach the world.
 They may generally believe people are too quick to say, "That's just who I am.
 There's nothing that can be done about it."

 Again, some people arrived at this opinion through their own experience.
 They can tell you how they used to be very unsociable and liked sitting in their basement and playing video games all day.
-They'll explain how they truly believed it was just in their nature to be solitary and not really enjoy other people's company.
+They'll explain how they once truly believed it was just in their nature to be solitary and not really enjoy other people's company.
 Then they decided to change, and now they're more outgoing and sociable than they ever thought they could be.
-They'll say they feel like their preferences towards socializing have changed at a core level too.
+They'll say they feel like their preferences toward socializing have changed at a core level.

 The middle ground

 Most people probably aren't at one extreme or the other.
 An in-between perspective is that people's personality traits start at a certain point and have some wiggle room, but can't completely be altered.
 So if someone is a 40/100 on the 'outgoing' scale, they may have the capacity to move up to a 65, but anything beyond that is unrealistic.